ArbitrumFoundation/docs/docs/concepts/dao-vote.md

 <DraftExpectationsPartial />

-The <a data-quicklook-from='arbitrum-dao '>Arbitrum DAO </a>is governed by a protocol that allows <a data-quicklook-from='arb'>$ARB</a> governance token holders to propose and vote on different actions, such as changes to the DAO's [Constitution](../dao-constitution.md) or funding for specific projects.
+The <a data-quicklook-from='arbitrum-dao'>Arbitrum DAO </a>is governed by a protocol that allows <a data-quicklook-from='arb'>$ARB</a> governance token holders to propose and vote on different actions, such as changes to the DAO's [Constitution](../dao-constitution.md) or funding for specific projects.
 These votes are crucial for making decisions that shape the future of Arbitrum and the technologies it governs.

 ### Types of votes